gchatelet/dlang_cpp_std/README.md

 - is more efficient (stack allocated and direct access)
   - this should be doable with a class too but DMD currently generates a virtual table for final classes which prevents us from controlling the memory layout.

+###Caveats

+struct implementation would not work if C++ code rely on interior pointers.

 ## Ctors/Dtor are not typed alike between C++ and D

 See [bug 14086](https://issues.dlang.org/show_bug.cgi?id=14086).